Photos by Chuck Gardiner

 • Gray headlining - unnapped cotton w/ embossed diamond-pattern

-• Platinum Gray (H-code) mid instrument panel
+• Platinum Gray (H-code) mid instr panel

 • Chrome Gray Metallic sun visor brackets